 With regard to the JCM, the Paris Agreement's Article 6 rules were agreed at COP26, and as progress is expected in global emissions reductions using the market mechanisms specified in Article 6, Japan led negotiations for the Article 6 rules and became the first country in the world to implement JCM, which Article 6 positions as a market mechanism.
-The Plan for Global Warming Countermeasures (decided by Cabinet in October 2021) states that "Japan will construct and implement a JCM to quantitatively assess Japan's contribution to the reduction and sequestration/removal of greenhouse gas emissions achieved through the dissemination of excellent decarbonizing technologies, products, systems, services and infrastructure and implementation of countermeasures in developing countries, etc. and to use this JCM to achieve its NDC.
-Through these efforts, the goal is to secure a cumulative total of 100 million tCO2 of international emissions reductions and removals by FY2030 through public-private partnerships."
+The Plan for Global Warming Countermeasures (decided by Cabinet in October 2021) states that "Japan aims to contribute to international emission reductions and removals at the level of a cumulative total of approximately 100 million tCO2 by fiscal year 2030 through public-private collaborations.
+Japan will appropriately count the acquired credits to achieve its NDC."

-In addition, a study group on ideal Economic and other approaches for achieving worldwide carbon neutrality has indicated the following four points as the main issues for further expanding utilization of the JCM in the future.
+In addition, a study group on Desirable Economic Approaches for achieving worldwide carbon neutrality has indicated the following four points as the main issues for further expanding utilization of the JCM in the future.